sara-sabr/ITStrategy/_posts/en/2020-07-28-micro-procurment-whats-stopping-us.md

 simplified bid process, and targeted engagement, micro-procurement provides an opportunity for the GC to gain access to expertise in small and medium businesses run by those who are
 Black, Indigenous or people of colour, as well as those with disabilities, women, LGBTQ+, and freelancers and companies outside the NCR.
 Within the Government of Canada the [Office of
 Small and Medium Enterprise](https://www.tpsgc-pwgsc.gc.ca/app-acq/pme-sme/index-eng.html) advocates for and encourages SME participation in GC procurement.
-They work to understand the barriers that SME's face in doing business with the GC and run regular [webinars](https://buyandsell.gc.ca/event-calendar) to help SME's navigate the various procurement processes.
-Folks from this organization have been extremely generous in sharing their knowledge and expertise with us.
+They work to understand the barriers that SME's face in doing business with the GC and run regular [webinars](https://buyandsell.gc.ca/event-calendar) to help SMEs navigate the various procurement processes.
+Folks from this organization have been extremely generous in sharing their knowledge and expertize with us.

 Enabling micro-procurement for digital work could help move the government towards modern solutions, enable faster deployments, increase the GC's uptake of open source, help upskill our
 IT employees and improve diversity in GC purchasing.